Artificial Intelligence to Shake Up Employee Monitoring

 By Asim Qureshi, CEO Jibble

 I’m the CEO and Founder of Jibble.
 Prior to becoming an entrepreneur, I was an investment banker – I left as a Vice President at Morgan Stanley and then became one at Credit Suisse.
-I’m a physics grad with a keen interest in artificial intelligence, and homeschool dad to 3 kids.
+I’m a physics grad with a keen interest in artificial intelligence, and a homeschool dad to 3 kids.

-In this article I’d like to explain why AI is going to shake up the way companies monitor and interact with their employees.
+In this article, I’d like to explain why AI is going to shake up the way companies monitor and interact with their employees.

 Remote working employee monitoring

-How can AI Automate and Improve Employee Monitoring?
+How Can AI Automate and Improve Employee Monitoring?

 A significant advantage of AI is its capability to automate many aspects of employee monitoring.
 Tasks that once required human intervention, such as observing computer use, internet browsing, and communication logs, can now be performed seamlessly by AI.

 The commercial performance consultancy, Tollejo, notes a surge in the popularity of AI software for monitoring employees, particularly those working from home.
 By utilizing AI surveillance technologies, organizations can collect an extensive range of data on employees’ behaviors during work hours.
-This wealth of data can provide invaluable insights, helping organizations spot patterns or anomalies that might signal potential problems.

 “Sales of monitoring software is booming… AI’s now prominent role in employee monitoring puts the industry front-and-center of the AI-ethics debate.” – Tollejo

-How does AI Identify Unusual Behaviors and Reduce Risk in the Workplace?
+How Does AI Identify Unusual Behaviors and Reduce Risk in the Workplace?

 The value of AI extends beyond mere data collection.
 Sophisticated AI algorithms can study the gathered data, analyze employee behavior patterns, and detect unusual activities.
 For instance, these algorithms can identify potential security threats, breaches of company policies, or even suspicious actions like unauthorized access or data leaks.